miguel-angel-monjas/master-thesis/doc/spark-standalone-cluster-setup.md

 # Running a Spark cluster in stand-alone mode
 In [Setting up a Hadoop cluster](./hadoop-cluster-setup.md) a description on how to set up a Hadoop cluster was provided.
-It is made of a master node (hosting an HDFS *NameNode* and a HDFS "DataNode") and two slaves (running an HDFS *DataNode* each).
+It is made of a master node (hosting an HDFS *NameNode* and a HDFS *DataNode*) and two slaves (running an HDFS *DataNode* each).
 Here, a description on e how to deploy a Spark cluster in stand-alone mode on top of it is provided.
 As YARN is not used, no dependencies between the Hadoop and the Spark clusters will exist and Hadoop will simply provide storage capabilities.
 The official documentation can be accessed [here](https://spark.apache.org/docs/latest/spark-standalone.html).

 * [Pre-requisites](#Pre-requisites)
 * [Spark installation on all instances](#spark-installation-on-all-instances)